 Now, with the freedom to write full-time, his hobby of writing short stories has turned into writing novels.
 His self-published novel Karam’s Kismet drew mentions in sixteen USA dailies and periodicals.
-This, along with advice from novelist Naomi Regin to “write what you know best,” inspired The Cardboard Lions—a novel based on his own experience as a Sikh in changing times.
+This, along with advice from novelist Naomi Regin to “write what you know best,” inspired A Crowd of Sorrows—a novel based on his own experience as a Sikh in changing times.
 Paper Lions will be published in Canada (Mawenzi House) and India (Speaking Tiger) in July 2019.

 He visits his ancestral village, Kot Gangu Rai, India, every two years and finds inspiration in its rural culture, dating back many centuries.
 Punjab is an unexplored subject in English literature, while Punjabi is the eleventh most popular language in the world with 150 million speakers who call it their mother tongue.
 Sohan’s work gives a much needed voice to this underrepresented, wonderfully rich culture.